A summary of shared EV charge points for heavy vehicles (eHGVs) in the UK

 Bus operator Stagecoach is trialling a charging hub at its Aberdeen depot; if successful, the hub will extend to another depot in Aberdeen and one in Perth, totalling 54 charge points.
 Stagecoach is also part of the ScotZEB consortium (see below).

-Another bus operator, First Bus have made agreements with third parties with vans for charging using their rapid EV chargers at sites in First Bus depots in Glasgow (Caledonia depot), and Aberdeen.
+Another bus operator, First Bus have made agreements with third parties with vans for charging using their rapid EV chargers at sites in First Bus depots in Glasgow (34 ultra rapid chargers in Caledonia depot), and Aberdeen.
 They have a variety of locations listed on their charging partnerships website page, which says most can accommodate HGVs.

 The coach operator Ember has opened its Dundee and Aberdeen sites for HGV charging, with some details available on their website.